 Meanwhile, an amount of R499-million has been allocated to the country's universities for teaching development grants to help improve graduate outputs, and R194-million for foundation programmes to improve the success rates of students from disadvantaged educational backgrounds.

 Nzimande said that, in the coming financial year, programmes would also be initiated to support the academic and professional development of lecturers in universities.

 In addition, R177-million had been allocated to 15 of South Africa's 23 universities, especially those institutions with low numbers of

 staff with masters and doctorate degrees, to develop the research capabilities of their staff.

 An amount of R850-million has been earmarked for the period 2012/13 to 2013/14 for universities to build and refurbish their student residences, the bulk being allocated to historically black institutions.

 The department has been engaging with the Public Investment Corporation and the Development Bank of Southern Africa (DBSA) to secure more funding for student accommodation.

 Over the next two years, R3.8-billion has been earmarked for universities' overall infrastructure development, of which R1.6-billion has been set aside specifically for historically disadvantaged institutions.

-Regarding progress on two new universities planned for Mpumalanga and the Northern Cape, Nzimande said he hoped to announce the seat of learning of each new institution in approximately three months, after full assessments and consultations had been completed.
+Regarding progress on two new universities planned for Mpumalanga and the Northern Cape, Nzimande said he hoped to announce the seat of learning of each new institution in approximately three months, after full assessments and consultations had

 "I remain committed that the first intake of these two new universities will be at the start of the academic year 2014."